alainwolf/roll.urown.net/server/ciphers.rst

 our selection use :term:`SHA-1` for message authentication (:term:`HMAC`).

 While SHA-1 is not considered broken or harmful for this specific use, its use is no longer recommended.
-However if we exclude it, we loose compatibility with a lot of client platforms and software.
+However if we exclude it, we lose compatibility with a lot of client platforms and software.
 This would include:

  * Android devices less then version 4.4 (before December 2013)